-In the meantime the vigilantes continued their antics and three years after Sheriff Plummer was hanged, the vigilantes virtually ruled the mining districts.
+In the meantime, the vigilantes continued their antics, and three years after Sheriff Plummer was hanged, the vigilantes virtually ruled the mining districts.
 Finally, leading citizens of Montana, including Territorial Governor Thomas Meagher, began to speak out against the ruthless group.
-In March, 1867, the miners issued their own warning that if the vigilantes hanged any more people, the “law abiding citizens” would retaliate “five for one.”
-Though a few more lynchings occurred, the era of the vigilantes was past.
+In March 1867, the miners issued their own warning that if the vigilantes hanged any more people, the “law-abiding citizens” would retaliate “five for one.”
+Though a few more lynchings occurred, the era of the vigilantes was passed.

 By 1870, there were no more easy diggings in, and within just a couple of years, the population of Bannack shrank to just a few hundred.